“Not FREE! Your sensitive and personal information is the cost of using FREE online services”.

 Let me bring something to your attention.
 I’m sure this is something you have noticed but ignorance is bliss.

-Think back to a moment when you were talking about a product or something of interest to you and the next time you went back online to an app like Instagram or Snapchat, you suddenly see ads for it.
+Think back to a moment when you were talking about a product or something of interest to you and the next time you went back online to an app, you suddenly see ads for it.

 It’ll probably hit you how the ads you now see are relevant to and connected to the product you were talking about earlier.

 I assure you that’s happened on multiple occasions.
 Now whether that’s something you want to deny or accept, that’s on your conscience.

 Another great example, some chat applications scan your conversations for keywords that tie in directly to products that they market.

 Have trouble believing me?
 Go text a bunch of friends with the same string of words referencing a product.
 Lo and behold, you will see an ad for something related to it.